 Anyone who has a dog knows they will pretty much chew on anything they can get ahold of, but this story underscored how careful we need to be around them.
-Luna, a 2-year-old Golden Retriever in Glenwood City, Wisconsin, somehow got ahold of a piece of gum containing Xylitol.
+A Golden Retriever somehow got ahold of a piece of gum containing Xylitol.
 She suffered severe liver damage and had to be euthanized.
-Luna had found the pack of "Ice Breaker" Lemon-flavor gum and chewed it open.
-Xylitol is found in all sorts of things, including sugar-free gum, sugar-free vitamins, toothpaste, dental floss, nasal sprays and in some baked goods.
+The dog had found the pack of "Ice Breaker" Lemon-flavor gum and chewed it open.
+Xylitol is found in all sorts of things, including sugar-free gum, sugar-free vitamins, toothpaste, peanut butter, dental floss, nasal sprays and in some baked goods.
 If a dog gets even as little as you'd find in a couple of pieces of gum, it can result in severe hypoglycemia, causing a life-threatening drop in blood sugar and liver failure.
 It's another reason to check the ingredients on the things you buy and keep ones that can be dangerous out of the reach of your pets.

 Pet Store Bait-And-Switch

-A pet store in Brazil teamed up with local shelters recently and secretly put rescue animals in place of the pricey purebred animals it usually sells, and even better, offered them free to anyone who fell in love with them.
+A pet store in Brazil teamed up with local shelters and secretly put rescue animals in place of the pricey purebred animals it usually sold, and even better, offered them free to anyone who fell in love with them.
 People shopping for a pet had no idea that the animals they were looking at were homeless and were shocked when they found out they could take them home at no cost.
-Customers quickly began to realize that there is no difference between a pure bred animals and a rescue animal.
-The pet store says that's the message that it was trying to get across is what really matters when adopting a pet is the love that the person feels for it.
+Customers quickly began to realize that there is no difference between a purebred animal and a rescue animal.
+The pet store said that's the message that it was trying to get across and what really matters when adopting a pet is the love that the person feels for it.
 It doesn't matter if the pet has a pedigree or not, or if it costs $3,000 or nothing at all.